-The actions listed below are being provided on a "wide" basis to maximize efficiency and effectiveness and streamline implementation so that targeted support can be provided to the specific identified unduplicated group(s) in each action, while allowing other students to also benefit as/if needed.
-We expect that by providing these actions/services to meet the unique needs of our English learners, foster youth, and/or low-income students, the LEA will achieve the anticipated outcomes targeted to meet each identified student group's stated need(s).
-The required justification for how the district is increasing and improving services for the specified unduplicated student group(s) are contained in the action described in the Goals and Actions section of this plan.
-In the Goals and Actions section of this plan, each action marked as "wide" contains a detailed explanation of how that action is principally directed toward the English learner, foster youth, and/or low-income student population and is effective in helping close equity and performance gaps.
-Each "wide" action in this plan will meet this requirement by: (1) Identifying it as a contributing action, (2) Clearly articulating how the needs of ourfoster youth, English learners, and or low-income students were considered first, including how the action considers those needs through its design, content, method, location, or another attribute, and (3) Explaining how the action is effective in meeting the goal and the identified student group(s) needs.
-This unique approach was taken after consultation and input from our educational partners and other interested partners.
-Our intention in doing this was to increase transparency for our educational partners so they can better understand the rationale behind each "wide" action.
-We find this approach to be very transparent and well received by our community.
+The actions listed below are being provided on a "wide" basis to maximize their efficiency and effectiveness and streamline implementation so that targeted support can be provided to the identified unduplicated group(s) while allowing other students to benefit as/if needed.
+We expect that by providing these actions/services to meet the unique needs of our English learners, foster youth, and/or low-income students, the LEA will achieve the anticipated outcomes to meet each identified student group's stated need(s).

+The required justification for how the district is increasing services for the specified unduplicated student group(s) is contained in the actions described in this plan's Goals and Actions section.
+Each contributing action marked as "wide" contains a detailed explanation of how that action is principally directed toward the English learners, foster youth, and/or low-income student population and effectively closes equity and performance gaps.

+Each "wide" action in this plan will meet this requirement by (1) Identifying it as a contributing action, (2) Clearly articulating how the needs of our foster youth, English learners, and/or low-income students were considered first, including how the action considers those needs through its design, content, method, location, or another attribute, and (3) Explaining how the action is effective in meeting the goal and the identified student group(s) needs.
+This approach was taken after consultation and input from our educational partners and other interested groups.
+Our intention in doing this is to increase transparency for our educational partners so they can more easily understand the rationale and design behind each "wide" action.